gomorpheus/morpheus-docs/release_notes/current.rst

           - Removed some old and unused catalog items from the |morpheus| standard Library
 :Localization: - Portuguese: The strings displayed in the Create Cloud dialog are now being displayed properly when selecting Portuguese as the language.
 Pass in ``?lang=pt_BR`` or ``?lang=pt_PT`` in the url to force the UI to Portuguese Brazil and Portugal, respectively
 :Networks:  - Removed deprecated delete option for networks interfaces in Network tab on Instance and Host detail pages.
 Network interfaces are managed via reconfigure.
-:NSX-T:  - Fixed ability to select SERVICE TYPE at the time of NSX-T SSL certificate creation in a Tenant.
+:NSX: - Fixed ability to select SERVICE TYPE at the time of NSX-T SSL certificate creation in a Tenant.
-:NSX-V: - Fixed members being added to LB pools when adding nodes to an Instance via ``Actions -> Add Node``
+      - Fixed members being added to LB pools when adding nodes to an Instance via ``Actions -> Add Node``
 :Policies: - Delayed Removal: Fixed deleting an unmanaged vm within a Delayed Removal Policy Scope and with "Remove Associated Instances" check causing VM to shut down
            - Fixed Boot order for App tiers not being honored when a provision approval policy is enforced
 :Provisioning: - Fixed ``Copies`` field value not applying when using scroll up/down